First time workers

 If you are undergoing the new starter process HMRC may not have enough information to issue a PAYE code.
 So, your employer may use an emergency tax code until HMRC have more information and issue the correct tax code.

 Nearly everyone who lives in the UK is entitled to a tax free personal allowance.
 This is the amount of taxable income you can receive each year without having to pay tax on it.
-The basic personal allowance is £11,850 for 2018/19.
+The basic personal allowance is £12,500 for 2019/20.
 Your PAYE code spreads your personal allowance equally over the tax year.
-There is more information about the personal allowance, and other allowances, in our ‘tax essentials section’.
+There is more information about the personal allowance, and other allowances, in our tax essentials section.

 For the 2018/19 tax year there are three main rates of income tax.
-You can check these in our ‘Tax Essentials’ section.
-Be careful because the thresholds are slightly different if you are a Scottish taxpayer.
+You can check these in our tax essentials section.
+Be careful because the rates and bands are different if you are a Scottish taxpayer.